-- One-half of the separate-property estate where the deceased spouse leaves: only one child or children of a deceased only child; or, no child(ren) but leaves a parent or parents, or a full or half sibling.
+b) One-half of the separate-property estate where the deceased spouse leaves: only one child or children of a deceased only child; or, no child(ren) but leaves a parent or parents, or a full or half sibling; or,

-The definitions of parent and child in sections 54 and 26, respectively, “refer to entitlements to intestate succession established under the Probate Code.
+The definitions of a parent and a child in sections 54 and 26, respectively, “refer to entitlements to intestate succession established under the Probate Code.
 Probate Code section 6453 governs who is a natural parent.
 Probate Code sec.
-6453 is the “exclusive means of determining paternity” in intestate proceedings., other than fatherhood by adoption.
-(See Estate of Britel (2015)) Hence, if no there were no marriage of domestic partnership and no court order establishing a parental relationship, the sole means of proving a parental relationship would be through Probate 6453.
+6453 is the “exclusive means of determining paternity” in intestate proceedings, other than fatherhood by adoption.
+(See Estate of Britel (2015)) Hence, if no there was no marriage or domestic partnership and no court order establishing a parental relationship, the sole means of proving a parental relationship would be through Probate 6453.

 If there is no surviving issue, then the estate passes to the decedent’s parent or parents.
 (Probate Code sec.
 6402(b).)

-If there is no surviving issue or parent, then the decedent’s estate passes to the issue of the parents or either of them, the issue taking equally if they are all of the same degree of kinship to the decedent, but if of unequal degree those of more remote degree take in the manner provided in Probate Code section 240.
+If there is no surviving issue or parent, then the decedent’s estate passes to the issue of the parents (meaning the decedent’s siblings and their lineal descendants) or either of them (meaning the decedent’s half-siblings and their lineal descendants), the issue taking equally if they are all of the same degree of kinship to the decedent, but if of unequal degree those of more remote degree take in the manner provided in Probate Code section 240.
 (Probate Code sec.
 6402(c).)

-What if the Deceased Spouse Left a Valid Will (Testacy)?
+What if the Deceased Spouse Leaves a Will (Testacy)?

-If a deceased spouse did leave a valid will, then the deceased spouse’s one-half share of the community-property estate is distributed according to the will.
+If a deceased spouse leaves a valid will, then the deceased spouse’s one-half share of the community-property estate is distributed according to the will.